 2005 – today

-A yellow five-pointed star appeared above the coat of arms, denoting the won Bundesliga titles.
+A yellow five-pointed star appeared above the coat of arms, denoting the Bundesliga titles won.

 Font and Colors

-SV Werder Bremen achieved what he wanted with many different emblems: he found the unique style that made him recognizable.
+SV Werder Bremen achieved what it wanted with many different emblems: it found the unique style that made it recognizable.
 In 1929, the designers developed a graphic sign with a green diamond and a white letter “W” representing the team’s nickname.
-It went through a series of changes and disappeared briefly in the 1970s, replaced by the city’s coat of arms.
-But then the diamond-shaped logo returned: the leaders of the club realized that it was impossible to get rid of it so easily because it occupies a special place in the visual identification of Werder.
+It underwent a series of changes and briefly disappeared in the 1970s, only to be replaced by the city’s coat of arms.
+But then the diamond-shaped logo returned: the club’s leaders realized it was impossible to get rid of it so easily, as it holds a special place in Werder’s visual identity.

-The only lettering on the emblem is the large white letter “W.” There is no question of any typeface: the designers created it from scratch, and they drew it by hand.
+The only lettering on the emblem is the large white letter “W.” There is no question about the typeface: the designers created it from scratch and drew it by hand.
 It looks like a complex geometric shape with three corners in the middle and rounded ends.

 Since 1981, the logo has been painted in two colors: white (#FFFFFF) and Sea Green (# 1D9053).
 Before this, other shades of green were used.
 Until 1924, the palette was based on black, combined with other colors – for example, with the same green or white.